- About DCC

 Payment consists of the submission of the tuition bill, the certificate of residence as required, and tuition payment.
 Payment may be in the form of cash, check, MasterCard, VISA, or other approved deferrals.
 Specific information will accompany the bill.

-For more information regarding the billing process please contact the Student Accounts Office at (845) 431-8060.
+For more information regarding the billing process please contact Student Financial Services at (845) 431-8060.

 Are There Any Health Requirements to Being a Student at DCC?